The Western Zhou Dynasty (1046 – 771 BC)

-In succession, the Zhou state in reality fragmented into a number of small states (Qin, Jin, Yan, Lu, Qi, Chen, Song, Chu, Cai, Wu) even though their rulers at first still claimed allegiance to the succeeding Zhou kings in Luoyang.
+Map of states during the Spring and Autumn Period around 500 BCIn succession, the Zhou state in reality fragmented into a number of small states (Qin, Jin, Yan, Lu, Qi, Chen, Song, Chu, Cai, Wu) even though their rulers at first still claimed allegiance to the succeeding Zhou kings in Luoyang.
 In reality, the Zhou kings finally only controlled the area in close proximity to their capital.
-This period of fragmentation (until around 476 BC) is named the "Spring and Autumn period".
+This period of fragmentation (until around 476 BC) is named the "Spring and Autumn Period".
 It is named after the "Spring and Autumn Annals" that were published in the state of Lu and that chronicle this period year by year from the perspective of the Lu state.
 Some scholars believe that the "Spring and Autumn Annals" were edited by Confucius himself, who was a native of the Lu state.

 The rulers of the state of Lu claimed descendence from the Duke of Zhou (younger brother of King Wen, planner of the overthrow of the Shang dynasty and uncle of young King Wu who led the Zhou conquest).